In516ht-d-o-o/snowflake-external-functions/README.md

 ## Snowflake integration

-Follow the official step-by-step [guide](https://docs.snowflake.com/en/sql-reference/external-functions-creating-azure-ui.html) for integrating external functions, except that you use your own custom Azure functions.
-That means you deploy them to the cloud and continue with the guide from this [point](https://docs.snowflake.com/en/sql-reference/external-functions-creating-azure-ui-remote-service.html#enable-app-service-authentication-for-the-azure-function-app) on.
+Follow the [official step-by-step guide](https://docs.snowflake.com/en/sql-reference/external-functions-creating-azure-ui.html) for integrating external functions, except that you use your own custom Azure functions.
+This means deploying them to the cloud and proceeding with the guide from  [point](https://docs.snowflake.com/en/sql-reference/external-functions-creating-azure-ui-remote-service.html#enable-app-service-authentication-for-the-azure-function-app) on.

 ### Code snippets